senzing-garage/mapper-openc/README.md

 python3 openc-officers.py -i ./input/officers.csv.gz -o ./output/officers.json -t ./input/temp.db -l output/officers-log.json
 ```

-- The -i is location of the Open Corporates officers data file.
+- The -i is the location of the Open Corporates officers data file.
 - The -o is where you want the mapped file to be written.
 - The -t is for the temporary sqlite database used to de-dupe officers.
 - The -l is an optional log file that contains mapping stats for your review.